 To detect a Toxoplasma gondii infection in a pregnant woman, unborn baby, or in a person with a weakened immune system (immunocompromised) who has flu-like symptoms; sometimes to determine if a person has been previously infected or to help determine if complications are due to an active Toxoplasma infection

 Toxoplasmosis is an infection caused by the parasite Toxoplasma gondii.
-Testing detects antibodies in the blood that are produced in response to an infection or detects the genetic material (DNA) of the parasite in the blood.
-Testing is performed in order to detect and diagnose a current or past infection.
+Diagnosis can be made by serologic testing or by molecular testing.
+Serologic testing detects antibodies in the blood that are produced in response to an infection and, depending on the type of antibodies present (IgG or IgM), a current or past infection can be determined.
+Molecular testing such as PCR detects the genetic material (DNA) of the parasite in the blood and indicates an acute infection.

 T. gondii is a parasite that cannot be seen with the naked eye (microscopic).
 In most healthy humans, the infection either causes no symptoms or results in a mild flu-like illness.
 When a pregnant woman becomes infected, however, and passes it to her unborn child, or a person with a weakened immune system (immunocompromised) becomes infected, the parasite can cause severe complications.

-T. gondii is very common.
-It is found throughout the world and in some countries has infected up to 95% of the population.
-In the United States, the Centers for Disease Control and Prevention estimates that about 23% of those 12 years of age and older have had toxoplasmosis.
-The infection can be acquired by ingesting contaminated food or water, especially eating raw or undercooked meat, by handling contaminated cat litter or playing in contaminated sandboxes, by transmission from mother-to-child, and rarely may be transmitted during an organ transplantation or blood transfusion.
+T. gondii is widely distributed.
+It is found throughout the world and in some countries has infected up to 60% of the population.
+In the United States, the Centers for Disease Control and Prevention estimates that about 11% of those 6 years of age and older have had toxoplasmosis and that more than 40 million people carry it.
+The infection can be acquired by:

-The definitive host for T. gondii is wild and domestic cats.
+The main hosts for T. gondii are wild and domestic cats.
 When cats become infected by eating infected birds, rodents, or contaminated raw meat, T. gondii replicates and forms eggs encased in protective coverings (oocysts).
-During an active infection, millions of microscopic oocysts may be released for several weeks into the cat's stool.
-The oocysts become infective within a couple of days and can remain viable for several months.
+During an active infection, millions of microscopic eggs may be released for several weeks into the cat's stool.
+The eggs become infective within a couple of days and can remain viable for several months.
 In all other hosts, including humans, T. gondii only goes through a limited portion of its lifecycle and then forms inactive cysts in the muscles, brain, and eyes.
 The host's immune system keeps these cysts dormant and protects the body against further infection.
 The dormant stage can persist throughout the host's life, unless the immune system becomes compromised.